ibm-cloud-docs/ContinuousDelivery/pipeline_composites.md

 To view the logs for a job, expand the app that contains the job and click the job.

-## Using IBM Bluemix DevOps Connect to integrate with IBM UrbanCode Deploy
+## Using {{site.data.keyword.Bluemix_notm}} DevOps Connect to integrate with IBM UrbanCode Deploy
 {: #compositepipeline_devops_connect}

-IBM Bluemix DevOps Connect coordinates communication between your on-premises IBM&reg; UrbanCode&reg; Deploy installation and {{site.data.keyword.contdelivery_short}}.
+{{site.data.keyword.Bluemix_notm}} DevOps Connect coordinates communication between your on-premises IBM&reg; UrbanCode&reg; Deploy installation and {{site.data.keyword.contdelivery_short}}.
 After you install DevOps Connect, you can create integrations that you can use to manage IBM UrbanCode Deploy apps with composite pipelines.

 **Prerequisites**